isoreact/bacon/README.md

 }
 ```

-When `renderToHtml` is called, it will call each isomorphic components' `getData` function, passing in the isomorphic
+When `renderToHtml` is called, it will call each isomorphic components' `getData` function, passing in a Bacon.js
-component's props (in this case, `userId`).
-When the stream returned by `getData` produces its first event (an object
+`Property` that emits the isomorphic component's props (in this case, `userId`) every time it's rendered.
+When the
+stream returned by `getData` produces its first event (an object consisting of `state` to inject into the React
-consisting of `state` to inject into the React component and `hydration` to attach to the HTML page), the isomorphic
+component and `hydration` to attach to the HTML page), the isomorphic component's React component will be rendered with
-component's React component will be rendered with the `state` as its `props` and the `hydration` data will be rendered
+the `state` as its `props` and the `hydration` data will be rendered adjacent to it in the HTML page.
+The `data`
-adjacent to it in the HTML page.
-The `data` property of the event will be passed to the `onData` function specified in
+property of the event will be passed to the `onData` function specified in `renderToHtml`, if specified at all.
+It is up
-`renderToHtml`, if specified at all.
-It is up to the `onData` function to accumulate `data` objects as it sees fit,
+to the `onData` function to accumulate `data` objects as it sees fit, bearing in mind that `onData` is called in render
-bearing in mind that `onData` is called in render order, which is defined by `ReactDOM.renderToString`.
+order, which is defined by `ReactDOM.renderToString`.

 Somewhere on the client: